tmhill2/Entra-ID-IAM-Lab/README.md

 ## 📌 Overview

-This project demonstrates hands-on experience with Identity and Access Management (IAM) using Microsoft Entra ID.
-The lab simulates a real-world employee onboarding process, including user provisioning, group-based access control, and troubleshooting role-based access issues.
+This project simulates a real-world IAM onboarding scenario using Microsoft Entra ID, focusing on user provisioning, group-based access control, and RBAC troubleshooting.

 ---